fchagua/finHelp/README.md

 Refactor database related code to repository to ensure abstraction and separation of levels

 Implement similar methods from stock controller and repository to comment

+Data Validation:
+1. Route constraints, force input from route to be a specific data type otherwise it fails
+2. Data Validation Annotations in Dtos